linuxsimba/linuxsimba.github.io/_source/_posts/2015-12-31-airprint-google-print-cups.md

 ---
-title: Setup CUPS on Ubuntu with AirPrint and Google Print Server Support
+title: Mobile Device Print Services for the Home using Ubuntu Server and a USB Printer
 tags: ['cups', 'google-print', 'airprint']
 ---